satyakonmsft/skype-docs/Skype/UCWA/MeTasks.md

 ---
-title: me tasks for skype for business 2015
+title: Me tasks for skype for business 2015
-description: "Me tasks refers to topics showing code samples of tasks that are related to the **me** user, the currently logged-on user."
+description: "Me tasks refers to topics showing code samples of tasks that are related to the me user, the currently logged-on user."
 ---
 # Me tasks
 Look in this section for examples of tasks that are related to the **me** user.